Monash-FIT3170/2025W1-HansRoslinger/Documentation/Technology Tutorial Plan.md

 );
 ```

-> EXERCISE: take a look at the `Hello.jsx` and `Info.jsx` files and see how the components are being defined
+> EXERCISE: take a look at the `Hello.tsx` and `Info.tsx` files and see how the components are being defined

 ---

 <br></br>
-## How is the App.jsx then ran by the client?
+## How is the App.tsx then ran by the client?

 in the `client` directory there contains 3 files.
 This is the top level html file which is ran accessible by the client from the localhost webpage
 - It's html!